dishasawlani29/JIITians-UTOPIA/README.md

 6. A tenant can also avail the facility of checking his/her compatibility with the future roommate.

 Also, we promise to fulfil your basic housing needs like providing bed, mattress, hygienic living conditions, clean drinking water, 24*7 power backup, and above all, stress free life.

 Language: PHP, Java Script, HTML, CSS and MySQL.

+To Use: Please run the project.sql file first to create database.